 The student or the student team:

 - Student: attended the 3 mandatory workshops and at least 3 selected workshops.

 - Student: attended all mandatory Central Events: the Mix & Match, Midterm Presentations, and Closing Event;

 - Student: attended at least three separate coaching sessions, taking place at the appropriate times in PREMIUM (taking place before set deadlines), as confirmed by the coach and has shown a genuine effort in (further) developing a competence;

 - Student: completed a Personal Development Plan together with, and graded as satisfactory, by their coach;

 - Student team: presented at the Midterm Presentations event and presented a poster during the Closing Event;

 - Student team: documented their project progress by means of a Tumblr page;

 - Student team: submitted (a representation of) the final product/deliverable or end result to PREMIUM;

 - Overall, the student received a positive evaluation from 1) the project mentor, 2) the competence coach, and 3) his/her team mates.

 PREMIUM during Covid-19

-At the time of writing this handbook, most components of the programme, such as workshops and central events are planned to take physically place at EDLAB’s Tapijn X building or at external venues, while others might be organized in an online setting, depending on the preferences of the participants and the current Covid-19 situation (such as the Kick-Off event, team meetings, coaching sessions, or client meetings).
+At the time of writing this handbook, most components of the programme, such as workshops and central events are planned to take physically place at EDLAB’s Tapijn X building or at external venues, while others might be organized in an online setting, depending on the preferences of the participants (such as team meetings, client meetings and/or meetings with the Coach).